 As part of our new network structure, CSC is establishing a Network Council from January 2017.
 Composed of senior representatives from active member organisations, it is intended to represent the network members and advise CSC’s Board and Executive on collective work and development.
-Further details can be found in our Network Development Strategy.

 We are delighted to announce the first four Delegates.

 Peter Fahy was a police officer for 34 years, 13 of them as Chief Constable of first Cheshire then Greater Manchester.
 On leaving policing he took up the position of Chief Executive of Retrak having volunteered with them for the previous 6 years.
 As a police officer he had a particular interest in protecting vulnerable people, community development and tackling extremism.
 He is also Chair of Plus Dane Housing Association, President of Manchester East Scouts, Honorary Professor of Manchester University and has been a school governor for over 25 years.

 Jill has worked on international development and social justice issues, in a number of countries, for over twenty years.
 Her experience ranges from direct engagement with community members to engaging senior decision makers, and she has lived and worked in Malawi and Tanzania.
 Jill’s employment history includes VSO, The Children’s Society and the Greater London Authority, and has been Executive Director of ChildHope since 2011.
 ChildHope is recognised for its role in supporting local partner organisations to reach children who have lost the protection of the adults around them and who are overlooked by larger programmes.
 In 2016 ChildHope embarked on an ambitious programme to mainstream disability throughout all of its work.
 Jill is also a trustee of RefugeeYouth, a youth-led UK organisation based in the UK.

 Terina Keene – Chief Executive, Railway Children